-A comparative study of how local communities organize themselves to manage natural resources and provide collective goods and sources with a focus on developing countries.
+A comparative study of how local communities organize to manage natural resources and provide collective goods and sources, focusing on developing countries.
 Considers issues related to decentralization and sustainable development.
 Emphasis on analytic approaches to problem-solving.
 Liberal Arts.

-IDEV 346 Governance and Development 4-F18
+IDEV 346 Governance and Development 4-F20